 Perception, Performance, and Psychophysiology Lab (P3)

-The P3 lab is a newly forming research project investigating the psychological and neurophysiological factors that influence human perception and performance.
-Our lab will be setting up during the fall of 2012.
+The P3 lab investigates the psychological and neurophysiological factors that influence human perception and performance.

 Neurocognitive Research Laboratory (NRL)